-- Call 1-888-4-STROKE (1-888-478-7653) to learn more about stroke or find local support groups, or visit strokeassociation.org. - 2 Sign up to get Stroke Connection magazine, a free magazine for stroke survivors and caregivers, at strokeconnection.org. - Connect with others sharing similar journeys with stroke by joining our Support Network at strokeassociation.org/supportnetwork.
+- 1 Call 1-888-4-STROKE (1-888-478-7653) or visit stroke.org to learn more about stroke or find local support group. - Sign up for our monthly Stroke Connection e-news for stroke survivors and caregivers at StrokeConnection.org. - 3 Connect with others who have also had an experience with stroke by joining our Support Network at stroke.org/SupportNetwork.

-Do you have questions for the doctor or nurse?
+Do you have questions for your doctor or nurse?

-Take a few minutes to write your questions for the next time you see your health care provider.
+Take a few minutes to write down your questions for the next time you see your health care professional.